xuankai91/openai-cs-agents-demo/README.md

 Note: start a new conversation by refreshing your browser page.
 Do not rerun `run.sh` as it will clear the memory store.

+## Functionalities
+This example contains 4 agents:
+1. Customer Service Agent (main).
+Responsible for getting customer information (name & mobile number), and handing off queries/tasks to other relevant agents.
+2. Roaming Agent.
+2 main responsibilities:
+  - Roaming plan recommendation.
+Will parse a list of country names to match the best available plan (i.e. the smallest plan that covers all travel destinations)
+  - Roaming plan [FAQs](https://www.singtel.com/personal/products-services/mobile/roaming/faqs) lookup.
+Utilises Retrieval-Augmented Generation (RAG) to help answer user queries about roaming plans factually.
+3. Purchase Agent.
+Responsible for purchasing a selected roaming plan, and associating it with a mobile number.
+Will confirm customer details before proceeding.
+4. Cancellation Agent.
+Responsible for cancelling an associated roaming plan.
+Will confirm customer details before proceeding.

 ## Demo Flows

 ### Demo flow #1 - Purchasing New Roaming Plan